JiaC623/Projects/2023 Album Website/README.md

 ## Other Limitations

-The site is all in `px`, I want it to display on a big screen (that's my laptop), so I did not include `em` to adjust tablet, phone or other screen size.
+The site is all in `px`, I want it to display on a big screen (on my laptop), so I did not include `em` to adjust tablet, phone or other screen size. <br>

+Month and Date Display is not well coded.
+I basically sliced the four characters "July" and then sliced the two number, if it changes to "August" and single number, it will not work.

 <br>
 <br>